Siddharth-IITH/ML-PHY5G-Beam-Selection/README.md

 Softmax layer at the end for 3 classes

-Instructions to run the code:
+# Instructions to run the code:

 ITU_Beam.ipynb is the main code which includes both the beam_train_model and beam_test_model.
 This code can be used to generate the required output.

-Note : Please note that we have considered only Coordinates dataset of Baseline data to train as well as test the model.
+<b> Note : </b> Please note that we have considered only Coordinates dataset of Baseline data to train as well as test the model.

 In the third cell of ITU_Beam.ipynb, you can change the Training as well as Test data path as per the requirement (Please ensure that only coordinates dataset is provided).
 The Last cell in ITU_Beam.ipynb, predicts the output of test data.